TheManishDaksh/yt_clone/README.md

 # yt_clone
-A yo- tube clone with react
+A you- tube clone with react